|Survey name||Household Projections in England|

 While these adjustments have a very small impact at the England level, they provide a more realistic picture of the CE population for local authorities where prisons have opened or closed between the 2011 Census and the base year of the household projections in 2016.

 Prison population data are also used in the production of MYEs.
-A Quality Assurance of Administrative Data report has been produced about prison population data used in the MYEs and will be updated in due course to reflect the use of published prison population data from Offender Management Statistics Quarterly in household projections.
+A quality assurance of administrative data report has been produced about prison population data and its use in both MYEs and household projections.

-The HRR is the proportion of people in a particular demographic group who were the household reference person (HRP).
+The HRR is the proportion of people in a particular demographic group who were the HRP.
 The value of the HRR will be between zero and one.

 As a result of these findings, base HRRs for the 2016-based household projections are calculated using 2001 and 2011 Census data.
-For each age group, sex, area and year (2001 or 2011), the number of HRPs is divided by the household population (those who could be a HRP), to produce the HRR.
-It should be noted that the household population used is taken from the relevant census, as opposed to the mid-year population estimate (MYE) for 2001 or 2011.
+For each age group, sex, area and year (2001 or 2011), the number of HRPs is divided by the household population (those who could be a HRP) to produce the HRR.
+It should be noted that the household population used is taken from the relevant census, as opposed to the MYE for 2001 or 2011.
 This is to account for the difference in reference date of the censuses and MYEs8.

 The base HRRs calculated using 2001 and 2011 Census data are then smoothed across age groups for males and females using a three-point moving average.
 This smoothing was carried out to reduce the impact of an apparent cohort effect that was identified in 2001 Census data and produces a more plausible set of HRRs and projected households when figures are broken down by age and sex of HRP.